sameer-goel/aws-machine-learning/10_QnA.md

 - 2 for images and 2 for annotations.
 - Use a label map that describes how the annotation mappings are established.

+Q. Use custom lib for transformation with Glue Pipeline.
+- Upload lib as .zip in S3, include s3 link as script lib and job parameter.

+Q. Test ML model in Prod.
+- 2 models on SINGLE endpoint
+- Route % of traffic to each for evaluation of best one
+- Route 100% to the model having better perforance.

+## Questions on Model Deploying

+Q. Validate a model Offline
+- Use historical data - __backtesting__ with __HOLDOUT Set__ typicall 10-20% of Training Data.
+- K Fold validation

+Q. Validation online (Prodcution varient) | Testing with small % of live data
+- Multiple Models are deployed on single endpoint and then small portion of the live traffic goes to those models that you want to validate to find out best performing one.

+Q. Deploy Methods?
+- Hosting
+- Batch Transform

+Q. Hosting
+- SageMaker SDK
+    - .deploy()
+- AWS SDK
+    1. CreateModel
+    2. CreateEndpointConfig
+    3. CreateEndpoint

+Q. Batch Transform
+- SageMaker SDK
+    - transformer.transform()
+- AWS SDK
+    - create_transform_job()

+Q. Amazon Elastic Inference?
+- allows you to attach low-cost GPU-powered acceleration to EC2 and Sagemaker instances or Amazon ECS tasks,
+- to reduce the cost of running deep learning inference by up to 75%.
+- Supports __TensorFlow__, __Apache MXNet__, __PyTorch__ and __ONNX__ models

+Q. Scaling SageMaker Endpoint
+- TargetTrackingScalingPolicyConfiguration
+- reduce Cooldown period for aggresive scaling